 1. How should I pick programs to which I should apply?

-In a brief YouTube video, Dr. Paul Rose, Chair of the SIUE Department of Psychology, discusses how to choose a psychology graduate program.
+In this brief video, you can learn about how to choose a psychology graduate program.

 For-profit universities have a reputation for admitting almost everyone who applies (i.e., being non-selective), requiring their students to take on a lot of debt and leaving their students with poor job prospects.
 These articles provide more information:Beware Of For-Profit Higher Education